 That’s where we come in.
 We’ve identified which areas must be prioritised in a successful VR system, and we’ve also highlighted a few Chillblast builds that will do the job – no matter your budget.

 The key VR headsets come from Oculus and HTC.
 Oculus has its Rift S, which costs £399.
 HTC has the standard £499 Vive and the Vive Pro, which costs £1,119 or £1,299 depending on which kit you buy.

 The Oculus Rift S is an updated version of the original Rift headset.
 It uses two controllers and boasts redesigned ergonomic features, sharper displays and better lenses.

-Oculus has minimum and recommended specs for the Rift S. At a minimum the firm recommends Nvidia GeForce GTX 1050 Ti or AMD Radeon RX 470 GPUs; its recommended level jumps up to GTX 1060 or Radeon RX 480 hardware.
+When looking at PC specs, at a minimum the firm recommends Nvidia GeForce GTX 1050 Ti or AMD Radeon RX 470 GPUs; its recommended level then jumps up to GTX 1060 or Radeon RX 480 hardware.
 On the CPU side, at a minimum, you’ll need Core i3 or Ryzen 3 hardware but the firm recommends Core i5 or Ryzen 5 silicon.

 The pricier Vive Pro has two 1,440 x 1,600 screens for a combined resolution of 2,880 x 1,600.
 Despite the higher resolution, HTC still recommends the same level of graphics hardware.

 If you’re running older hardware, then a GTX 970 or Radeon R9 390 are the bare minimum for all these devices.